 In the vSwitch properties dialog box, you may see a vCenter management network.
 CloudStack also requires vMotion to be configured properly, select the management network item in the dialog, click edit button

-Make sure vMotion and Management traffic options are enabled.
+Make sure the following values are set:

+VLAN ID set to None.
+The management network must be untagged.
+We don't currently support VLAN tagging on the CloudStack management network for VMware pod.

+vMotion enabled

+Management traffic enabled

 Configure NIC Bonding